 Working at home can easily blend the boundaries between your professional and personal life.
-It is natural when you’re working away from the team to be concerned on other people’s perceptions with a desire to prove that you are working extra-time.
+It is natural when you’re working away from the team to be concerned about other people’s perceptions with a desire to prove that you are working extra-time.
 This behaviour, overtime, can lead to burnout.

-It is important to align with your manager and team on expectations, and desired outputs so you concentrate on your achievements, rather than how much work you’re completing.
+It is important to align with your manager and team on expectations and desired outputs so you concentrate on your achievements, rather than how much work you’re completing.

 Creating work start and stop rituals will encourage a healthy difference between ‘work-mode’ and enjoying your home.
 Taking small measures such as scheduled stretches and gamified breaks can provide enough distance between yourself and your work so that you can relax at the end of the day.

 4. Maintain Team Spirit

 Virtual team building through creating chances to talk to one another will help teams adapt to this new working style, especially if this is new to a large proportion of the team who are more accustomed to sharing office snacks.
 Maintaining team spirit is important for motivation levels and can help replace valuable

 Teams can arrange a “lunch-room” Zoom between co-workers so people can chat and eat lunch together and experience some of that classic team banter and lunchtime escapades.